What Is A Third Party Processor?

 Put simply, Amazon, the online business that sells goods online (the data controller) decides on what data to collect and how to use, process and retain such data.
 A third-party processor such as payment processor (like Stripe) or cookie provider carries out processing activities on this data under the instructions of this data controller.

-Third party processor example
+Third party processor examples

 Think about when Amazon sells goods though their website.
 When customers place an order, Amazon will collect their personal data such as their names, email addresses, credit card information, and physical delivery addresses.